Benelli M3: Background

 Pump-action operation is employed when shooting less powerful shells, such as rubber bullets, that do not generate enough recoil to operate the semi-automatic mechanism.
 Conversely, the semi-automatic mode can be employed with more powerful shells, absorbing some of the recoil.
 Switching between the two modes is done by manipulating the ring located at the front of the forend grip.

 The Benelli M3 also features a removable stock allowing the user to choose one of two styles, the traditional shotgun stock or a stock with a pistol grip.

 The Benelli M3 is an updated version of the Benelli M1 shotgun.
 The M3 uses the same inertia recoil semi-automatic system as the earlier Benelli M1, but adds another Benelli-patented feature, which allows the shooter to lock the semi-automatic action and switch to the manually operated pump-action mode and back in the matter of seconds.
-The action type switch is located at the forward end of the forearm, and is formed as a winged and spring loaded nut just behind the annular knurled ring.
-Rotation of this ring either engages the action rods of the pump system and locks the semi-automatic recoil system, or disengages the action bars, locks the forearm and allows the inertia recoil system to operate the action automatically.
+The action type switch is located at the forward end of the forearm, and is formed as a winged and spring-loaded nut just behind the annular knurled ring.
+Rotation of this nut allows for the pump to be moved slightly backward, which engages the action rods of the pump system and locks the semi-automatic recoil system, or slightly forward, which disengages the action bars, locks the forearm, and allows the inertia recoil system to operate the action automatically.
 This improves the versatility of the shotgun, allowing it to fire low-powered ammunition (mostly of special purpose, such as less-lethal rubber or tear-gas projectiles) in the manually operated pump action mode, and to fire full power combat loads with slugs or buckshot in semi-automatic mode.
 An underbarrel tubular magazine usually holds 8 rounds for police or military versions, or less in some civilian models.

 The M3 Super 90 is available with various barrel lengths and stock options, with fixed butt and semi-pistol or pistol grips, or with top-folding butts and pistol grips.
 Sight options include shotgun-type open sights, rifle type open sights, ghost ring (diopter) sights and various mounts for reflex or low magnification telescope sights and tactical flashlights and laser pointers.